joaomede/mcp-hub/README.md

 # ⚡️ MCP Hub

-**A powerful MCP Gateway for aggregating multiple Model Context Protocol servers.**
+**Pure MCP Gateway for aggregating multiple Model Context Protocol servers.**

-MCP Hub is a simple yet robust gateway that aggregates multiple MCP servers into a single endpoint, providing unified access, authentication, and management for your MCP tools without any protocol conversion.
+MCP Hub is a simplified, pure aggregator that runs multiple MCP servers through a single HTTP gateway.
+Unlike complex solutions, MCP Hub executes and manages all your MCP servers internally through stdio, exposing them through clean HTTP endpoints.

-Pure MCP-to-MCP.
-No conversions.
+Pure MCP-to-MCP aggregation.
+No external servers.
 No hassle.

-> **Note**: This project is inspired by and evolved from [mcpo](https://github.com/open-webui/mcpo) by Timothy Jaeryang Baek.
-MCP Hub focuses on pure MCP protocol forwarding without OpenAPI conversion, providing a clean gateway solution for MCP server aggregation.
+> **Note**: This project is adapted from [mcpo](https://github.com/open-webui/mcpo) with a focus on **pure stdio MCP aggregation** rather than OpenAPI conversion, providing a clean gateway solution for MCP server management.

 ## 🤔 Why Use MCP Hub?

 Managing multiple MCP servers individually is complex:

-- 🔓 Each server requires separate security configuration
+- 🔓 Each server requires separate management and ports
-- ❌ Multiple ports and endpoints to manage
+- ❌ Multiple command-line processes to handle
 - 🧩 No unified discovery or routing
 - 📊 Scattered monitoring and logging

 MCP Hub solves all of that:

-- ✅ **Single Entry Point**: One gateway for all your MCP servers
+- ✅ **Single Entry Point**: One gateway for all your stdio MCP servers
-- 🛡 **Unified Security**: Centralized authentication and authorization
+- 🛡 **Unified Management**: Centralized server lifecycle and configuration
 - 🔄 **Hot Reload**: Add/remove servers without restart
-- 📍 **Smart Routing**: Clean path-based routing (`/server/mcp`)
+- 📍 **Clean Routing**: Path-based routing (`/{server-name}/mcp`)
-- 🏗️ **Pure MCP**: No protocol conversion, maintains MCP semantics
+- 🏗️ **Pure stdio**: Executes MCP servers directly, no external dependencies

 What feels like "one more layer" is actually **simplification at scale**.

-MCP Hub makes your MCP infrastructure manageable, secure, and scalable—right now, with zero complexity.
+MCP Hub makes your MCP infrastructure manageable and scalable—right now, with zero complexity.

 ## 🚀 Quick Usage